Budongo Forest, at a glance

 It began as a craft group but has since become a wonderful community tourism project based between Budongo and Murchison Falls.

-During your visit, you’ll get a real sense of African culture by partaking in village walks, learning how to cook traditional dishes, and being taught basket weaving.
+During your visit, you’ll get a real sense of Ugandan culture by partaking in village walks, learning how to cook traditional dishes, and being taught basket weaving.

 The forest has 600-700 chimpanzees, which is the largest number in Uganda.
-Though they are the main attraction, down by the savannah you can occasionally spot buffaloes and elephants.
+Though the chimps are the main attraction, down by the savannah you can occasionally spot buffaloes and elephants.

-Rarely, leopards and lions will be seen amongst the wildlife, however, you’re far more likely to see antelopes, waterbucks, and duikers down by the water.
+Leopards and lions reside in the forest, but are rarely seen.
+You're far more likely to see antelopes, waterbucks, and duikers down by the water.

 The morning is the best time to see the wildlife, as several forest inhabitants can be found licking salt by the forest glades.

-If you’re a keen birdwatcher, Budongo Forest Reserve is the ideal place, as it has over 360 species of birds.
+If you’re a keen birdwatcher, Budongo Forest Reserve hasover 360 species of birds.
 It’s one of the most significant places to see birds in Uganda, as you may see a very rare yellow-footed flycatcher, or an illadopsis puveli, which is a new addition, and not seen anywhere else in East Africa.

 Black and white monkeys, olive baboons, blue monkeys, and red-tailed monkeys can also be spotted playing in the trees.

 Busingiro has 2 African bandas, with each accommodating up to 5 visitors.
-They’re located in the forest, meaning you can rest your head among the nature you’ve been exploring.
+They’re located in the forest, meaning you can fall asleep to the sound of the surrounding forest.

 Similarly, Kaniyo Pabidi has cottage accommodation, as well as a campsite.